Frequently Asked Questions (FAQs)

 What is a non-profit / not-for-profit organization?

-When older adults and their families call the Center or request information through our online Contact form (e.g. regarding housing options, nursing care, meal delivery service, home repairs, low-income elderly options, etc.), we refer them to aging service providers dedicated to excellence within their communities.
+When older persons or their families contact us regarding housing options, nursing care, meal delivery service, home repairs, low-income elderly options, etc., we refer them to aging service providers dedicated to excellence within their communities.
 Organizations who are affiliates of the Center are listed in our database for consumers to search and choose from.

 If we cannot answer your questions or immediately provide you with the information you need, you'll be referred to the appropriate source.

 Go to the Quick Search tab on the main menu above and choose the category you want to search.
 Providers of aging services are listed in each category.
-Choose the provider you want from the table and contact them.
+Choose the provider organization (s) you want from the table and then contact them.

-Aging Services of Georgia, formerly GAHSA, is the 501(c)6 umbrella organization for the Center for Positive Aging, its consumer arm, and the Georgia Institute on Aging, its education arm.
-Aging Services of Georgia mission is to serve every aspect of elder care both from the perspective of the consumer and from the perspective of the provider.
+LeadingAge Georgia, (formerly Aging Services of Georgia), is the 501(c)6 umbrella organization for the Center for Positive Aging, its consumer arm, and the Georgia Institute on Aging, its education arm.
+LeadingAge Georgia mission is to serve every aspect of elder care both from the perspective of the consumer and from the perspective of the provider.

-The Center for Positive Aging serves as the consumer arm of Aging Services of Georgia.
-Over 150 provider members of Aging Services of Georgia function as resource centers throughout the state to assist consumers and aging communities find the products and services they need.
+The Center for Positive Aging serves as the consumer arm of LeadingAge Georgia.
+Over 150 provider members of LeadingAge Georgia function as resource centers throughout the state to assist consumers and aging communities find the products and services they need.

 Culture Change Network of Georgia / Culture Change Network is a grassroots movement dedicated to transforming elder adult services, based on person-directed and person-centered values and practices, where the voices of elders and those working with them are honored and respected.